devdotbo/merke-am-mono/docs/claude/reactflow-evaluation.md

 **Costs:**
 - 80-100KB bundle size addition
-- Learning curve for team (1-2 weeks)
+- Initial learning curve for team
 - Some constraints on customization
 - Dependency on external library